 - If you want to get the full snickers effect (which I highly recommend), there needs to be a little crunch in the nut butter.
 Choose a crunchy peanut butter, or if you prefer to keep it Paleo by using almond butter, chop up a few almonds and stir them in.
 That little bit of texture really takes it to the next level!

 - Use pitted dates.
-They’ve already been sliced in half when the pit was removed, which makes your job of stuffing them 1000 times easier.
+They’ve already been sliced in half when the pit was removed, which makes your job of stuffing them with almond butter 1000 times easier.

 - Be sure to chill the dates before you drizzle them with the chocolate.
-The chocolate will harden rather quickly when it comes in contact with the cold dates, so it really gives them a nice drizzle effect.
+Put them in the fridge for a little while.
+The chocolate drizzle will harden rather quickly when it comes in contact with the cold dates, so it really gives them a nice drizzle effect.

 - Speaking of how quickly it’ll harden up, it makes sense to drizzle the dates with chocolate one at a time, then sprinkle the flakey sea salt on top individually.
-If you wait too long to sprinkle the salt, the chocolate will be hardened and the salt won’t stay put as well.
+Don’t do it assembly-line style.
+If you wait too long to sprinkle the salt, the chocolate will already be hardened and the salt won’t stay put as well.

-- Use flakey sea salt or leave the salt off completely.
+- Use flakey sea salt, or leave it off completely.
 I use Jacobsen salt, but any fleur de sel, even Maldon salt, will work beautifully.
-Table salt or any other kind of fine salt just doesn’t give you the same burst of saltiness these rich chocolate babies cry out for!
+Table salt or any other kind of fine salt just doesn’t give you the same burst of crunchy saltiness these rich chocolate babies cry out for!

-- Try eating them right out of the freezer — so yum!
-I used to freeze my snickers bars too, though, so if that sounds like a workout for your jaw, just serve them slightly chilled.
+- Try eating the Snickers Stuffed Dates right out of the freezer — so yum!
+I used to freeze my snickers bars too!
+If that sounds like a workout for your jaw, though, just serve them slightly chilled.

 Paleo Snickers Stuffed Dates

-The most amazing 4 ingredient Paleo, Vegan, and Gluten Free dessert of all time!
+The most amazing 4 ingredient Paleo, Vegan, and Gluten Free easy dessert of all time!